alvistack/ansible-role-ansible/README.md

 [![GitHub release](https://img.shields.io/github/release/alvistack/ansible-role-ansible.svg)](https://github.com/alvistack/ansible-role-ansible/releases)
 [![GitHub license](https://img.shields.io/github/license/alvistack/ansible-role-ansible.svg)](https://github.com/alvistack/ansible-role-ansible/blob/master/LICENSE)
 [![Ansible Role](https://img.shields.io/badge/galaxy-alvistack.ansible-blue.svg)](https://galaxy.ansible.com/alvistack/ansible)
 Ansible Role for Ansible Installation (what the hell is this\!?).
 You will need this Ansible Role if you also hope to manage the repository and depedency setup of your Ansible, by dogfooding with Ansible Playbook.

 ## Requirements

-This role require Ansible 4.0 or higher.
+This role require Ansible community package 4.1 or higher.
 This role was designed for:

   - Ubuntu 18.04, 20.04, 20.10, 21.04